Kh1ng/Kh1ng/README.md

 - 👀 I’m interested in Java, Front End Development and C++.
 - 🌱 I’m currently working towards my Bachelors in Computer Science.
 - 💞️ I’m looking to learn.
-- 📫 How to reach me: khing@pm.me
+- 📫 How to reach me: cspu@pm.me

 <!---
 Kh1ng/Kh1ng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.